Does Burning Trash Make it Disappear?

 The chances of developing health effects from contact (exposure) with smoke from burn barrel fires depends on how much smoke a person contacts, how a person is exposed (e.g., breathing the smoke or eating vegetables affected by the smoke) and how long and often the person is exposed.
 Some people may be more or less sensitive than others to chemicals in smoke.
 People exposed to smoke could experience burning eyes and nose, coughing, nausea, headaches, or dizziness.
 Some people find the odors produced by burn barrels disagreeable, and they may experience discomfort, headaches, and nausea.
 Smoke can trigger asthma attacks.
 People with heart and lung conditions are at greater risk for health effects.
 Repeated exposures to pollutants in burn barrel smoke may occur when people burn trash on a regular basis, and this may increase the risk of chronic health problems.
 Also, unattended burn barrels or backyard burning can cause accidental fires.

-Information from the EPA/DOH/DEC study showed that smoke from burning trash in a barrel contains particulate matter, carbon monoxide, hydrogen chloride, hydrogen cyanide, benzene, styrene, formaldehyde, arsenic, lead, chromium, benzo(a)pyrene, dioxins, furans and PCBs.
+Information from the US Environmental Protection Agency, the NYS Department of Health and the NYS Department of Environmental Conservation study showed that smoke from burning trash in a barrel contains particulate matter, carbon monoxide, hydrogen chloride, hydrogen cyanide, benzene, styrene, formaldehyde, arsenic, lead, chromium, benzo(a)pyrene, dioxins, furans and PCBs.
 Some of these chemicals are found in smoke from any fire.
 Although substances such as particulate matter, carbon monoxide and formaldehyde can cause immediate health effects with enough exposure, some chemicals such as dioxin can build up in foods and in your body.
 Some of these chemicals can remain in the environment for a long time and can remain on your property (for example, soil outside and dust inside your home).

 How Can Burning Trash Get Chemicals Into Your Body?